I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfverifier/nf-wdfverifier-wdfverifierkebugcheck.md

 <p>The following code example creates a bug check that uses the <a href="https://msdn.microsoft.com/bc60b4b3-aded-4c67-bbaa-aad1b6b38d30">MULTIPLE_IRP_COMPLETE_REQUESTS</a> bug check code.</p>

-<p>If your Kernel-Mode Driver Framework (KMDF) driver calls <b>WdfVerifierKeBugCheck</b>, the operating system halts and displays a <a href="https://msdn.microsoft.com/8cc42643-e231-49dd-96b0-6cb528d5d7a9">blue screen</a> unless a <a href="https://msdn.microsoft.com/e2490442-9d90-454b-95e0-db8c5d7fa19a">debugger</a> is running.</p>

-<p>If your  User-Mode Driver Framework (UMDF) driver (version 2.0 or later) calls <b>WdfVerifierKeBugCheck</b>, the framework does not use  the parameters that the driver supplies.
-In this case, the framework breaks into the debugger if one is connected.
-If a debugger is not connected, the framework generates an exception, and the default UMDF exception handler creates a minidump file.
-For more information about unhandled exceptions in the driver host process, see <a href="wdf.how_umdf_reports_errors">How UMDF Reports Errors</a>.</p>

-<p>For more information about debugging your driver, see <a href="wdf.debugging_a_wdf_driver">Debugging WDF Drivers</a>.</p>

-<p>The following code example creates a bug check that uses the <a href="https://msdn.microsoft.com/bc60b4b3-aded-4c67-bbaa-aad1b6b38d30">MULTIPLE_IRP_COMPLETE_REQUESTS</a> bug check code.</p>

 ## -requirements
 <table>
 <tr>